MNL48: 2020: Third Generation, High Tension, and River

-After committing a major violation, Hallo Hallo Entertainment terminated Daniella Mae Palmero of Team NIV from the group on January 13, she was then replaced by kenkyusei member Karla Dela Paz who was promoted to Team NIV on January 18.
-On January 25, MNL48 announces the third generation audition to determine who will be promoted to Training and Development Team as candidates for third year members.
-Its third general election's protocol will be followed through AKB48's General Election, and JKT48's Promotion-Demotion system.
+After committing a major violation, Hallo Hallo Entertainment fired Dani of Team NIV from the group on January 13.
+She was then replaced by kenkyusei member Karla who was promoted to Team NIV on January 18.
+On January 25, MNL48 announced the third generation audition to determine who would be promoted to Training and Development Team as candidates for third year members.
+Its third general election's protocol was followed through AKB48's General Election, and JKT48's Promotion-Demotion system.
 For those members who will be included in Top 48, they will be promoted to Teams MII, NIV & L, while for those who are outranked, they will be demoted to Training and Development Team.
-No force graduations will happen like on the last General Election.
+Unlike on the previous General Election, no force graduations occurred.